-Serbia: Overhaul of unit A5 at HPP Djerdap 1 completed22.
-November 2019. / News Serbia Energy
+Serbia: Overhaul of unit A5 at HPP Djerdap 1 completed, News Serbia Energy

 Serbian Government said that state-owned power utility EPS has successfully completed the overhaul of unit A5 at hydropower plant Djerdap 1.